Introduction Of Hydrogen sulfide:

-- Use your radio or telephone activate ERP and MEDEVAC procedure and alert others
+- Use your radio or telephone to activate ERP and MEDEVAC procedures and alert others

 - Consider other hazards

-- Emergency Response Team Members will put on breathing apparatus before attempting rescue
+- Emergency Response Team Members will put on breathing apparatus before attempting a rescue

-- Emergency Response Team Members will remove victim to a safe area
+- Emergency Response Team Members will remove the victim to a safe area

 Emergency Response Team Members* will apply CPR (Cardio – Pulmonary Resuscitation**) if necessary